samjulien/writer-dev-workshop/python-sdk-examples/README.md

 - A Writer AI Studio account ([sign up for free here](https://app.writer.com/aistudio/signup?utm_campaign=devrel))
 - The Writer Python SDK installed (follow [these instructions](https://dev.writer.com/api-guides/sdks))
+- For examples using no-code applications (such as for the `applications` endpoint), you'll need to create a text generation application and set the `APPLICATION_ID` environment variable to the ID of your application.
+Follow [this guide](https://dev.writer.com/no-code/building-a-text-generation-app) to learn how to build a text generation application.
+You can also [check out the applications guide](https://dev.writer.com/api-guides/applications) to learn more about the `applications` endpoint.

 ## Examples

 Each folder contains simple examples demonstrating a specific feature of the Writer Python SDK.

 - [completion](./completion) - These examples show how to use the Writer Python SDK to access the Writer completion API.
 This includes features like text generation, chat, and generating output from no-code applications.
-- [knowledge-graph](./knowledge-graph) - These examples show how to use the Writer Python SDK to access the Writer file and Knowledge Graph APIs.
+- [knowledge_graph](./knowledge_graph) - These examples show how to use the Writer Python SDK to access the Writer file and Knowledge Graph APIs.
-- [tool-calling](./tool-calling) - These examples show how to use the Writer Python SDK for tool calling, using both custom functions and built-in tools like Knowledge Graph chat.
+- [tool_calling](./tool_calling) - These examples show how to use the Writer Python SDK for tool calling, using both custom functions and built-in tools like Knowledge Graph chat.

 ## Running the examples